-One of the questions we get asked the most from our business members is, "Now that I have That Clean Life for Business, how do I market my services?"
+One of the questions we get asked the most from our community of health professionals is, "Now that I have That Clean Life, how do I market my services?"

 However, it's really important that you have a strategy to turn your followers into paying clients.
 Instead of just winging it day-to-day, it's time to start posting with purpose.